Mahamoud25/Mahamoud25.github.io/_posts/2017-07-17-Portfolio-Post-1.md

 featured_image: '6244418481_dd9f3ed605_z.jpg'
 lead_text: 'm.shattock - Lazing on a sunny afternoon - Golden Doodle Elliott sleeping on the patio chair in the sunshire from flickr'
 ---
-This is a story about the sport I once loved.
+This is my good doggy (a picture that looks just like her).
+Hanging out.